 Our long-term goal is to create an education and culture center in Kairouan (Tunisia), that offers inclusive learning and community activities.

-We want to ensure that people with disabilities have the right to exist and introduce them to new occupational areas.
+We want to ensure that people with disabilities have the right to be a part of society and introduce them to new occupational areas.
 We know that people with and without disabilities can complement and enrich each other’s everyday lives.
 This can also be beneficial for the professional (re)integration of disabled people.

 Inclusive exhibition about the city of Kairouan